Book: High Altitude Leadership - What The World’s Most Forbidding Peaks Teach Us About Success

 Danger #6: Cowardice Cowardice equally damages the organizations as lone heroism.
 Just ask & challenge yourself.
 Nothing wrong in being perceived as a weak person, if that’s the truth.
 Keep doing it, sooner than you imagine, you will be the bravest one in the organization.

 Danger #7: Comfort I am still seeing people in my current company, doing the same work year after year, not because they love the job, but they are very comfortable doing that.
 The moment you feel that you are very comfortable is the right moment to change.
 Most of these people become dead weight to the company sooner or later.

 Danger #8: Gravity This is the chapter that I contradict with authors views.
-Chris was saved miraculously in couple of moments in different climbing expeditions from avalanche’s and crevasses.
-(Very interesting, real life story).
+Chris was saved miraculously in a couple of moments in different climbing expeditions from avalanches and crevasses.
+(Very interesting, real-life story).
 This created a strong influence of luck in his thoughts.
 He even goes on to differentiate skill-based luck and pure luck.
-I’ll let you guys to read his book and understand this chapter, since I already have a biased thoughts on this subject.
+I’ll let you guys read his book and understand this chapter since I already have a biased thoughts on this subject.

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|